Generic name: avelumab (a-VEL-ue-mab)

 Receiving avelumab while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment and for at least 1 month after the last dose.
 If you think you have become pregnant while receiving the medicine, tell your doctor right away.

-Avelumab may cause a rare but serious type of an allergic reaction called an infusion reaction.
-This can be life-threatening and requires immediate medical attention.
+Avelumab may cause a rare but serious type of an allergic reaction called an infusion reaction, which can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you start to have a skin rash, dizziness, trouble breathing, chest tightness, swelling in your face or hands, fever or chills while you are receiving avelumab.

 Tell your doctor right away if you have a cough, trouble breathing, chest tightness, or any type of breathing problem with avelumab.
 These could be symptoms of a serious lung problem.